-Wingback is a brand based in the UK who first rose to fame through a series of successful Kickstarter campaigns.
-What makes Wingback stand out is their attention to detail, handmade nature, and the use of premium materials.
+Wingback is a brand based in the UK that first rose to fame through a series of successful Kickstarter campaigns.
+What makes Wingback stand out is its attention to detail, handmade nature, and the use of premium materials.
 Each and every one of the wallets in their range is made from top-grain leather.
-Straight out of the box it’s clear the premium nature of Wingback wallets as you’re hit with the most incredible aroma of leather along the thick cowhide to show its quality.
+Straight out of the box it clears the premium nature of Wingback wallets as you’re hit with the most incredible aroma of leather along the thick cowhide to show its quality.

 Cafe Leather Supply

 Another fantastic brand from Italy.
 These guys really know how to make their leather goods and source all their leather from top tanneries in Spain.
 Simplicity is the name of the game for cafe leather supply and they produce a wide range of attractive yet minimalist leather goods including Gloves, backpacks, and of course wallets.

 My favorite wallet from their range is their standard bifold wallet.
 On first inspection, the wallet doesn’t look overly complicated and doesn’t go above and beyond to try and be something it’s not.
 This is a simple modern take on the traditional bi-fold, has great capacity, and is made to last.
 The leather itself is fantastic and as you can see from the images below the patina is something to die for, and in my case, developed in only a few months.
 Check out their official website using the link below.